What is the church?

 What is the function of government?

-Paul says that the government carries the sword in order to be a terror to those who do evil.
+Paul says that a government carries the sword in order to be a terror to those who do evil.
 He further hints at the proper function of the state in his first letter to Timothy:

-First of all, then, I urge that petitions, prayers, intercessions, and thanksgiving be offered for everyone— 2for kings and all those in authority—so that we may lead tranquil and quiet lives in all godliness and dignity.
-(1Tim 2:1, 2)
+First of all, then, I urge that petitions, prayers, intercessions, and thanksgiving be offered for everyone—for kings and all those in authority—so that we may lead tranquil and quiet lives in all godliness and dignity.
+(1 Timothy 2:1, 2)

 Here Paul tells Timothy to pray for governing leaders of all kinds that they might succeed in making a society where everyone is free to live in peace and tranquility.
+We conclude from this that this is a function of government.

 What is unique about the power of the state?